entira/entira.github.io/_projects/folding-kayaks-expedition.md

 <h2>Fleet</h2>

 You can use one of our kayaks or use your own folding kayak.
+You can also [support us](/secondhand) by buying a folding kayak from previous expeditions [here](/secondhand)!

 ![](/assets/img/coron2020_12.jpg)